develprr/metamatic-framework/README.md

 # Using Metamatic's Embedded Data Container

-When you code with Metamatic the chances are that you don't need to define any data container at all but rather let over this headache over to the Metamatic framework.
+When you code with Metamatic the chances are that you don't need to define any data container at all but rather let this headache over to the Metamatic framework.
 Metamatic knows how to keep containers in pure immutable state and guards their data purity like a lion.
 When you use Metamatic's
 **update** and **store** functions then Metamatic will take care of the boring job of managing the actual data container.
 Then you only need to update states and connect your components to states that they need.

-Consider that you want to configure an appwide state, for example an *activeUser* object that shall keep the active user's important data safe in one place in the app.
+Consider that you want to configure an app-wide state, for example an *activeUser* object that shall keep the active user's important data safe in one place in the app.
 That is fantastically easy using **store** function.
 First, you have to define the name of your app state.
 Let's do it:

 ```js